-There is neither Jew nor Greek, there is neither bond nor free, there is neither male nor female: for ye are all one in Christ Jesus.
+There is neither Jew nor Greek, there is neither slave nor free, there is neither male nor female, for you are all one in Christ Jesus.
 Galatians 3:28

 There's no question whether or not the Nation of Israel will play a unique role in End Times events.
 One only need look in her direction to see that she's a major focus in politics, war, and religion.
 The question many have is whether or not God has seperate plans for the people of Israel as opposed to the people of Christ.
 This distinction, or lack thereof, is critical in forming the various interpretations of Eschatological Scripture, that is, the parts of The Bible relating to The Last Days and the Second Coming of the Lord Jesus Christ.